CYBERSECURITY FOR STATE AND LOCAL GOVERNMENT

 - On the local level, the city of Columbus, Ohio, USA, was targeted in an attack that took place in August 2024.
 An immense amount of data was stolen – reportedly three terabytes – including the personal files of the city’s employees.
 After two failed attempts to auction the data, the Rhysida ransomware group dumped the files on the dark web.

 ACID helps state and local government organizations maintain business continuity and provide uninterrupted services to their citizens.
-Clusters of robots are deployed and sophisticated algorithms implemented to continuously monitor the dark web and numerous additional sources in order to detect signs of impending attacks while still in their planning stage, attacks that are in progress, and leaked data indicating a breach.
+Clusters of robots are deployed, sophisticated algorithms implemented, avatars injected and crawlers used, imitating regular user activity, to continuously monitor the dark web and numerous additional sources in order to detect signs of impending attacks while still in their planning stage, attacks that are in progress, and leaked data indicating a breach.
 Client-specific keywords are used, and language/s are chosen as relevant, to provide optimal results.
 Once a threat is detected, ACID sends real-time alerts to the targeted organization, to enable it to implement countermeasures to diminish the effects of the attack, or perhaps even foil it altogether.
 By offering a cost-effective solution centering on dark web monitoring, ACID helps even small government bodies to overcome the challenge of insufficient resources for effective protection.